India -- School-age

 Elephant Species Differences

-In India, monkeys are treated as very special animals, sometimes they are even considered holy.
+In India, monkeys are treated as very special animals, sometimes they are even considered holy. the monkey deity.

 India has more than 400 species of reptiles and snakes.